 The onboarding experience for your magazine should be simple.
 From the very first time a reader opens the app, she should be able to navigate intuitively.
 The content and design also need to be compelling enough to bring them back.

-Studies show that consumers who love reading magazines are often found spending more time with print than digital because of several issues with digital.
+Studies show that consumers who love reading magazines are often found to spend more time with print than digital because of several issues with digital.
 These include having to remember passwords and not knowing how to save or share things of particular interest.
-To avoid this, feature your “share” icons prominently, maybe on the top of every story, with all social media platforms at one place.
+To avoid this, feature your “share” icons prominently, maybe on the top of every story, with all social media platforms in one place.

 If you ask readers what they want in a digital reading experience, they’re likely to tell you they want the same thing they get in print.
 This may seem like a lack of imagination, but it is completely understandable.
 It’s not a reader’s job to figure out what would be cool, rather it’s yours.
 You are responsible to create an engaging digital reading experience and engage readers.
 A reader’s job is to know what’s cool when they see it.
 Studies have shown that when readers are offered several versions of digital content, they will most often choose a more interactive experience over a static PDF.
 Improve the reader experience by adding interactive twists and turns, such as subtle animation, quick navigation, audio, and 360-degree rotation.